Vegan charity advert banned after featuring baby being taken from mother

 The advert by vegan charity Viva! featured the scenes to protest against the treatment of dairy calves but it has now been scrapped by the Advertising Standards Authority (ASA).

-The watchdog say the advert is irresponsible, distressing and likely to cause widespread offence.
+The watchdog says the advert is irresponsible, distressing and likely to cause widespread offence.

 The ASA said the cinema ad, which drew on the conventions of horror films, would have been particularly distressing for viewers who had experienced the loss of a child.